 Knowing you’re valued is a major confidence boost.
 A major blow to morale would be getting denied after asking for a raise.
 Would you be able to perform at the same level if you felt undervalued?
 Generally speaking, employers would rather not run the risk of ruining your current performance by denying your request, according to Hakim.

-You Covered for Your Manager
+13. You Covered For Your Manager

-In that conversation, Goldberg said you might also be able to say something that plants the seed for a raise, like “please try and remember this moment during salary review time, it would mean a great deal to me to see something come out of my continued hard work and dedication to the company.”
+In that conversation, Goldberg said you might also be able to say something that plants the seed for a raise, like, “please try and remember this moment during salary review time, it would mean a great deal to me to see something come out of my continued hard work and dedication to the company.”

-A Few Months Before Raises Come Out
+14. It's a Few Months Before Raises Come Out

 Raises are generally given out the same time each year, according to Goldberg.
 As the saying goes, the early bird gets the worm, which translates into you asking for a raise early.